 For some people, the process is fairly simple.
 They see a design and they like it.

-As tattoo flash is becoming less and less common in tattoo studios, some artists work primarily with only custom designed tattoo pieces.
-And that can place many people in a standstill.
-You may even notice how many tattoo shops have bare walls besides perhaps framed art pictures.
+As tattoo flash is becoming less and less common in tattoo studios, some artists work primarily with the only custom designed tattoo pieces.
+And that can place many people at a standstill.
+You may even notice how many tattoo shops have bare walls beside perhaps framed art pictures.
 So how do you discover new tattoo ideas?

-This is how you can get inspired for a new tattoo idea, and help your tattoo artist create the body art that’s a perfect blend of your idea, and their fruition of it.
+This is how you can get inspired by a new tattoo idea, and help your tattoo artist create the body art that’s a perfect blend of your idea, and their fruition of it.

 You’ll have to do a little self-reflection and then a thorough artist search, but chances are good you’ll love the outcome and the extra work will always be worth it.